 "Guys are tired, some guys are starting to fall off, but all in all it's going really well," LoPresti said.
 "They went through the tough hours of the night, and some bodies are starting to wear down, but it's going well.

-"We'll figure out (the amount of money raised), but people are surprised with how much they've come back with," LoPresti said prior to the final count.
-"I think we'll be really close."
+We'll figure out (the amount of money raised), but people are surprised with how much they've come back with.
+I think we'll be really close."